 1. Preheat your oven to 375 degrees Fahrenheit.

-3. In a small bowl, mix together 1/4 cup of flour, 1/4 teaspoon of baking powder, 1/2 cup of rolled oats, and 1/8 teaspoon of salt.
+3. Take a small bowl and mix: 1/4 cup of flour, 1/4 teaspoon of baking powder, 1/2 cup of rolled oats, and 1/8 teaspoon of salt.

 4. In a larger bowl, whisk together 2 spoons of honey, 1/4 cup of vegetable oil, and 2 tablespoons of coconut milk.

-5. Stir the dry ingredients into the wet ingredients until just combined.
+5. Stir the dry ingredients into the wet ones.

 7. Divide the batter evenly among the prepared muffin cups.

 8. Bake for 18-20 minutes, or until the muffins are golden brown.

 Allow to cool for 20 minutes before serving.
 You can add unsweetened homemade applesauce.
 Your pooch will fall in love with this great low calorie treat!
 Remember not to serve too many muffins to Fido, as this could make his stomach upset.
 Do not add any nuts that you are not sure of (choking hazard and toxins), not to mention raisins (grape poisoning).